Paull/python-mysql-orm/README.md

+##You are welcome to make it better!

 this a python mysql query builder module in codeIgniter active record style

 version 0.1 of this module has been tested in production environment for several days

 if you found any bugs or have any suggestions, don not hesitate to let me know, I will do my best to fix them.
-And you are welcome to make it better!

 ---